Adrenal Insufficiency Panel- Basic

 Potential Interference for the Cortisol Test

-This test may exhibit interference when the sample is collected from a person who is consuming a supplement with a high dose of biotin (also termed as vitamin B7 or B8, vitamin H, or coenzyme R).
-It is recommended to ask all patients who may be indicated for this test about biotin supplementation.
-Patients should be cautioned to stop biotin consumption at least 72 hours prior to the collection of a sample.
+This test may have problems if the sample comes from someone who is using biotin supplements.
+Biotin is known as vitamin B7, B8, vitamin H, or coenzyme R. It is crucial to ask all patients if they take biotin supplements before the test.
+Patients need to stop using biotin at least 72 hours before they provide a sample.

 ACTH Test